zulip/zulip/contrib_bots/bots/yoda_bot/readme.md

 the Yoda Speak API to.
 Click on the blue **GET THE KEYS** button.

 On the pop-up that comes up, click on the **COPY** button.
-This is your Mashape API Key.
+This is your Mashape API key.
 It is used to authenticate.
 Store it in the `yoda_bot.config` file.

 The `yoda_bot.config` file should be located at `~/yoda_bot.config`.